 The ACT has remained, in many ways, essentially unchanged for decades.
-That will no longer be the case as of September 2020, and the process of preparing for the test will necessarily shift as a result.
+That will no longer be the case in the Fall of 2020, and the process of preparing for the test will necessarily shift as a result.
 However, there is little to fear here.
 The SAT has completely reinvented itself twice in the past 15 years, going from a scoring scale of 1600 to 2400 and then back to 1600, adding and removing sections, and generally causing thousands of anxiety attacks among high school upperclassmen.
 After the dust settled, however, everyone quickly adapted to the new version of the test.
 Fortunately, the ACT will not be changing in such a drastic fashion; rather, it will begin offering students more options in terms of how they test.

 First, the ACT will institute an in-house super-score policy, allowing students the option to have ACT, Inc., rather than college admissions officers, calculate their super-score.
 A super-score is the result of multiple test sittings in which the highest section scores (English, Math, Reading, Science) are recombined for a new composite score.
 Historically, fewer schools have super-scored the ACT than have the SAT, so this change removes one more concern for students applying to those universities that don’t super-score the ACT.
 This will also help students who might have been better suited to the ACT but opted to take the SAT in hopes of maximizing their super-scores settle on the test that is best for them, thus leveling the playing field between the exams.